lupyuen/lupyuen.github.io/src/unicorn.md

 -   __Simulate the UART Controller__ for PinePhone

--   __Track an Exception__ in the Arm64 Memory Management Unit
+-   __Track an Exception__ in Arm64 Memory Management

-We'll do all this in __basic Rust__ (instead of classic C).
+We'll do all this in __basic Rust__, instead of classic C.

-(Because I'm too old to write meticulous C...
+(That's because I'm too old to write meticulous C...
 But I'm OK to get nagged by Rust Compiler if I miss something!)

 We begin by emulating simple Arm64 Machine Code...